AIXerum/Upwork-Auto-Jobs-Applier-using-AI/README.md

 * To use this automation for you own profile, just add your profile into `files/profile.md` and remove the example profile.

 * You can customize the behavior of each agent by modifying the corresponding agent prompt in the `prompts` script.

-### Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any changes.

-### Contact

-If you have any questions or suggestions, feel free to contact me at `aymenMir10001@gmail.com`.